msilvalopes/quickquery/README.md

  * `_avg` like a SQL `AVG`, you can use `_avg:field4`
  * The complex fields you need to store the params in Model

-The `#` is for retrive a unique element from primary key of first table.

 # Params: